HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series: M4 weekly dataset, Ensembling training and results

 The M4 weekly dataset is a collection of 359 time series with contrasting behaviours and sizes.
 An overview of the dataset is given in Table~\ref{tab:m4dataset} and some examples of sequences are given in Figure~\ref{fig:m4examples}.
-As sequences come from a wide diversity of sectors, the forecasting task is very challenging.
-However, on some examples as in Figure~\ref{fig:m4pred}, efficient corrections of the TBATS forecasts can be obtained.

-Looking at the final results of the M4 competition, some models reach a higher accuracy than the HERMES framework on the weekly dataset.
-All of them are ensemble frameworks: methods that mix different kinds of approaches to reach a higher final accuracy.
-As the M4 weekly dataset gathers really heterogeneous sequences, combining several methods to leverage their strengths appear to be a promising way.
-However in this paper, only individual models were evaluated in order to provide a fair comparison with the HERMES framework.
+This use case is not properly suited for the HERMES approach as the dataset is small and there is no clear link between time series.
+Moreover, no additional external signals are available that could help the RNN part to correct the first errors of the per-time-series predictors.